 M.S. in Health Administration

-The Health Administration Bachelor of Science program is certified by the Association of University Programs in Health Administration.
+The Bachelor of Science in Health Administration program is certified by the Association of University Programs in Health Administration (AUPHA).

-The Master’s in Public Health program is accredited in Community Health Education by the Council on Education for Public Health (CEPH).
+The master and bachelor degrees in the Public Health program are accredited for Community Health Education and Applied Epidemiology by the Council on Education for Public Health (CEPH).

-The Radiologic Sciences Bachelor of Science program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) and approved by the California Department of Health, Radiologic Health Branch.
+The Bachelor of Science in Radiologic Sciences program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) and approved by the California Department of Health, Radiologic Health Branch.

 - Upsilon Phi Delta (UPD)